 The Cooperative will use reasonable diligence in furnishing a regular and uninterrupted supply of energy, but does not guarantee uninterrupted service.
-The Cooperative shall not be liable for damages in case such supply should be interrupted or fail by reason of an act of God, the public enemy, sabotage, accidents, labor disputes, orders or acts of civil or military authority, breakdowns or injury to the machinery, transmission lines, distributions lines or other facilities of the company, extraordinary repairs of any other cause whatsoever, or, by reason of any act of the Cooperative including the interruption of service to any consumer, taken to prevent or limit the extent or duration of interruption, instability or disturbance on the electric system of the Cooperative or any electric system interconnected, directly or indirectly, with the Cooperative's system, whenever such act is necessary or indicated in the sole judgment of the Cooperative.
+The Cooperative shall not be liable for damages in case such supply should be interrupted or fail by reason of an act of God, the public enemy, sabotage, accidents, labor disputes, orders or acts of civil or military authority, breakdowns or injury to the machinery, transmission lines, distributions lines or other facilities of the company, extraordinary repairs of any other cause whatsoever, or, by reason of any act of the Cooperative including the interruption of service to any consumer, taken to prevent or limit the extent or duration of interruption, instability or disturbance on the electric system of the Cooperative's system, whenever such act is necessary or indicated in the sole judgment of the Cooperative.
 The Cooperative shall not be liable for damages to a member's premises, including but not limited to a member's electronic equipment, caused by lightning or other sources of voltage fluctuation not reasonably under the Cooperative's control, even when transmitted over or through the Cooperative's transmission and/or distribution lines to the member's premises.